fsspec/filesystem_spec/docs/source/async.rst

 Limitations
 -----------

-This is experimental.
 Users should not expect this wrapper to magically make things faster.
 It is primarily provided to allow usage of synchronous filesystems with interfaces that expect `AsyncFileSystem` instances.